-With the Chief and Administrator, allocate services and resources within the division and department to develop efficiencies, improve and maintain the services of the assigned areas, and ensure profitability.
+With the Chief, allocate services and resources within the division to develop efficiencies, improve and maintain the services of the assigned areas, and ensure profitability.

 Seek and prepare proposals for external funding possibilities from governmental or other private sources in conjunction with the Administrator, divisional faculty, Research Administration, or the Business Office.